patclaffey/patclaffey.github.io/_posts/2015-5-10-posting_first_blog.md

 However in addition to the GitHub type steps - there are also steps specific to using Jeckyl Now as the blogging software.
 This section outlines the steps I follow, GitHub specific as well as Jeckyl Now specific, to write a blog.

-{%  comment %}
-The overall work-flow should look very familiar to the GitHub user.
-I also detail the steps that are specific to blogging using Jeckyl Now.

-This section details the steps I follow to write a blog.

-The nice thing about using GitHub as a blogging platform is that GitHub skills are re-purposed for maintaining blog content.
-The assumption is that a GitHub blogger is familiar with the Git client and with using GitHub as a central repository.
-The GitHub blogger will expect to follow the same work-flow for blogging as they follow for coding.
-So the blogging process starts on the local server where they have their Git client.
-New blog content is tested on the local Desktop.
-When the blogger is happy with the blog they push the blog to their GitHub account to publish on the internet.
-{%  endcomment %}
 ### Create a New Text File for the Blog
 The starting point for a new blog is creating a text file with your favorite text editor.
 Following standard GitHub work-flow this file is created on your local machine - in my case my windows desktop.